Q1-G/Q1-G/README.md

 - 🤝 I’m looking for help with **becoming a better software developer and growing in knowledge everyday.**

-- 💬 Ask me about **hardware,Linux systems,HTML,CSS,JavaScript,PosgresSQL,MERN stack and T3 stack**
+- 💬 Ask me about **hardware, Linux systems, HTML, CSS, JavaScript, PosgresSQL, MERN stack and T3 stack**

 - 📫 How to reach me **Qthetechguy@yahoo.com**